 Gelatin is a highly bioavailable source of a full spectrum of long-chain amino acids for muscle support.
 These amino acids also serve as the building blocks of your own connective tissue, including bones, cartilage, skin, and tendons.

 Not only that, but gelatin is 30% glycine, which is known to improve gut health by repairing the intestinal wall and gut lining, making it a potent tactic to enhance your ability to digest the other superfuels you use.
-Glycine is also known as an inhibitory neurotransmitter meaning that it helps suppress anxiety and feelings of depression.
+Glycine is also known as an inhibitory neurotransmitter meaning that it supports a healthy mood.
 The equivalent of half a cup of bone broth provides a gut- and brain-nourishing serving of gelatin.

 As mentioned, it's best to make your own gelatin with bones purchased from a local butcher or health food market.
 If you're not in the mood for soup or broth, you can also reap the benefits of gelatin by looking for products containing grass-fed gelatin.
 Kion Bar, for example, contains roughly the amount of gut nourishing gelatin you'd find in a half-cup of bone broth.